American Airlines systemwide upgrades (SWUs)

 Domestic vs. International SWU Strategy

 Where you use your SWUs has a massive impact on their value.
-With only four per year (plus any earned through Loyalty Choice Rewards), strategic allocation matters.
+With only a handful earned per year at Loyalty Point milestones, strategic allocation matters.

 International long-haul (highest value)